 She has also worked to share communications best-practices and practical techniques for those working in the arts sector.
 She was a sessional instructor in the Humber College Post-graduate Public Relations Program for a number of years.
 She has also led seminars and webinars - covering various aspects of developing an effective online communications strategy - for Chorus America, the Association of California Symphony Orchestras, Choral Canada, and Choirs Ontario.
 In 2024 she led an on-demand course with ArtsBoost on how to access the Google for Non Profits program and create effective Google Ad campaigns.

 Anne is an alto who discovered choral singing in high school and has sung in a choir ever since.
+She is currently Communications Strategist for the Toronto Chldren's Chorus.

 Diane Kolin is a jazz and classical singer and a musicologist.
 She is the founder of ArtsAbly, a company offering diverse services related to accessibility and disability in the arts.
 Diane is currently pursuing a PhD in Musicology in York University, Toronto.
 Her research interests are diverse and include Critical Disability Studies, Ludwig van Beethoven, and Franz Liszt.
 She is the editor in chief of the Journal of the French Beethoven Society.
 The study of Beethoven’s deafness and her personal history led to her research in disability and music.
 She specializes in disability awareness and inclusion in the artistic world, particularly in music.
 Her collaboration with disabled musicians in the professional musical world allows her to expose new ideas on making music more accessible to a broader audience.

-Hailing originally from the Canadian prairies, Diane Murray-Charrett is a PhD student in Music Education at the University of Toronto.
+Hailing originally from the Canadian prairies, Diane Murray-Charrett is a PhD candidate in Music Education at the University of Toronto.
 She holds a Master of Music Education from the University of Toronto, a Bachelor of Music Education from Brandon University, and Orff Certification from the University of Manitoba.
 Diane was the founding conductor of the Gaudeamus Choirs of Halton Hills and now conducts the newly formed Cantando Women’s Choir, a community choir in her current hometown of Georgetown, Ontario.
 Over a 30-year career as an elementary music educator, most recently with the Halton District School Board in Milton, Ontario, she has developed a great passion for teaching young people to sing, working to help thousands of students find their voice.
 Her choral conducting experience encompasses community children’s choirs, including previous positions with the Oakville Children’s Choir and the Hamilton Children’s Choir, public school choirs at the local and regional level, musical theatre programs, as well as community and church choirs.

 Dr. Leo Li (abd), Choral Canada board member, Chair of Choral Canada Membership Committee, Member of Juried Program Committee, the Queen’s Platinum Jubilee Award recipient, choral and orchestral conductor.